haykatsu0/Koala-AI/README.md

 Hi, this is Koala, a basic AI i made when i was bored.
-You can talk to Koala either using your keyboard or with your voice, you can change it's personality using the config.py file.
+You can talk to Koala either using your keyboard or with your voice.

-This is my first coding project so it isn't perfect, however im always trying to improve my ability!
+Setup: download python from Python.org, then run "pip install -r requirements.txt", Add your API key in Config.py
+Note: This program has only been tested on Windows OS, things may break if used on Linux or Mac.